30 Modern Logo Design Ideas To Inspire Your Creative Genius

 “Responsive logos shift based on the size of the viewport where they are displayed. […] Almost all responsive logos include a full-size render that’s the largest and most complicated version of the design and a logo-only option that’s the most basic option for the smallest uses,” says Design Shack.

-A modern logo needs to be flexible and versatile, so you can use it not only on your website but also on marketing brochures, outdoor billboards, product packaging, business cards—you name it.
+A modern logo needs to be flexible and versatile, so you can use the design not only on your website but also on marketing brochures, outdoor billboards, product packaging, business cards—you name it.

 #7.
 Creating Custom Fonts